The Dallas Morning News: History

 In late February 2019, several printing agreements were not renewed at the Morning News' suburban printing plant, and 92 positions were affected by the change there.
 Publications that had to find a different printing partner included the Dallas Observer and Fort Worth Weekly.

+In July 2021, Katrice Hardy was named executive editor of the Dallas Morning News, becoming the first woman and the first Black journalist to lead the newspaper.

-DallasNews Corporation, the paper's owner, announced on Sept.
-13, 2023, it would offer buyouts eliminating up to 40 jobs, a 6% reduction in staff count.
-Buyouts would be offered starting Oct.
-16. In May 2024, the company announced it would move its Plano printing operation, built in 1980, to a smaller facility in Carrollton.
+DallasNews Corporation, the paper's owner, announced on September 13, 2023, it would offer buyouts eliminating up to 40 jobs, a 6% reduction in staff count.
+Buyouts would be offered starting on October 16.
+In May 2024, the company announced it would move its Plano printing operation, built in 1980, to a smaller facility in Carrollton.
 This would result in the elimination of 85 jobs, a 60% staff reduction.
 The changes were expected to save the company $5 million annually.
 The News reported in December 2024 it had agreed to sell the Plano location for $43.5 million.
-A new printing press will be purchased for the new site and should be ready in 2025.
+A new printing press will be purchased for the new site and is expected to be ready in 2025.

 In July 2025, Hearst Communications announced it had agreed to purchase DallasNews Corporation for $14 a share.
-The sale is expected to close at the 4th quarter of 2025.
 A few weeks later Alden Global Capital submitted a competing bid for $16.50 a share, which was rejected by the DallasNews board.
 Alden then submitted a letter threatening to take their offer directly to DallasNews shareholders.
+The merger with Hearst was completed on September 24, 2025, after DallasNews shareholders approved the transaction the previous day.
 After the sale closed, Hearst laid off 26 employees.